 - During the flight: drink plenty of water, limit alcohol and caffeine, dress comfortably (consider layering to add and take off clothes as needed on flight and in departure and arrival locations), walk often.

 - Upon arrival: wait until night to go to bed, limit the first day’s activities.

 Booking a flight

-Unless you are traveling on a pre-arranged group flight (very rare for semester programs), you are responsible for locating and booking your own flight, and for arriving by the date required by the program (includes orientation).
+Unless you are traveling on a pre-arranged group flight (typical for short-term faculty-led, but very rare for semester programs), you are responsible for locating and booking your own flight, and for arriving by the date required by the program (includes orientation).
 It may be a good idea to collaborate with other students participating in your program to plan your travel arrangements together.
 The Wang Center for Global Education strongly recommends that you DO NOT book your flight until you have been officially accepted by the program AND have received the official program dates.

 - Follow any guidelines given to you by the program regarding specific travel, airport of arrival information.

 - Beware of the time change in your host country.

 - Many countries require you to have an exit plan, so we always recommend you buy a round-trip ticket.